Skip to footer content

 $vbLabelText $csharpLabel

 This method accepts two PDF byte arrays as input parameters.
 The PdfDocument.FromBytes() method loads each byte array into PdfDocument objects.
 The Merge() method combines both PDF documents into a single new PDF, preserving all content, formatting, and form fields.
+For more complex scenarios, you can use advanced rendering options to control the merge behavior.

 For more control, you can also work with a new MemoryStream directly: